-This article describes the steps required to setup up your new system.
+This article describes the steps required to set up your new system.

-After your account at Mazévo has been created and you have access to the system you might be wondering where to start configuring the system.
-Most of your work will consist of creating records in the settings area of the system.
-To open the Settings page, press to tools icon in the top right corner of the system as shown below:
+After your account at Mazévo has been created and you have access to the system, you'll need to configure it to meet your needs.
+Most of your work will consist of creating records in the Settings area of the system.
+To open the Settings page, click the tools icon in the top right corner of the window as shown below:

 - Academics - Data required for importing courses (if you're licensed to use this feature)

 - Billing - Data used for billing